djmahe4/ktu-mindmaps/Data Communications and Networking By Behrouz A.Forouzan/Connecting LANs, Backbone Networks, and Virtual LANs/Five categories of connecting devices.md

 ```

 5. **Two-Layer Switch (Layer 2 Switch)**: A two-layer switch sends frames to the destination port using a MAC address table which stores the MAC addresses of devices associated with that port.
 A two-layer switch operates at the physical and data link layers, acts as a type of bridge with many ports for better performance, makes filtering decisions based on MAC addresses, and can be more sophisticated than a basic bridge.
-Some two-layer switches, known as cut-through switches, are designed to forward the frame as soon as they check the MAC addresses.
-A three-layer switch is used at
+Some two-layer switches, known as cut-through switches, are designed to forward the frame as soon as they check the MAC addresses.The two-layer switch performs at the physical
-the network layer; it is a kind of router.
-The two-layer switch performs at the physical
 and data link layers.
 A two-layer switch is a bridge, a bridge with many ports and a design that allows better (faster) performance.
 A bridge with a few ports can connect a few LANs together.
 A bridge with many ports may be able to allocate a unique port to each station, with each station on its own independent entity.
 ```